 Source: American Seed Trade Association, ASTA

-What is genome editing and how can it be applied to plant breeding?
+What are New Genomic Techniques and how can they be applied to plant breeding?

-Genome editing is a NGT with enormous potential as it, among other things, enables targeted mutagenesis or genetic changes of a plant’s genome, thereby significantly reducing the time needed to breed new crop varieties for the market, as well as domesticate wild species.
+NGTs have enormous potential as they, among other things, enable targeted mutagenesis or genetic changes of a plant’s genome, thereby significantly reducing the time needed to breed new crop varieties for the market, as well as domesticate wild species.
 This would enable breeders to respond more efficiently to demand.
 Moreover, the European food safety authority (EFSA) concluded that crop varieties developed using genome editing, and for which the induced changes in its genome could have been obtained by conventional breeding or spontaneous mutation (i.e., SDN1 and SDN2), do not pose new hazards compared to plant varieties developed by conventional breeding methods.

-Plant ETP and its members are convinced that NGTs, such as genome editing, can provide significant benefits for society as a whole, particularly for the environment, and is a critical enabler of EU welfare in a transition to a fossil-free bioeconomy.
+Plant ETP and its members are convinced that NGTs can provide significant benefits for society as a whole, particularly for the environment, and is a critical enabler of EU welfare in a transition to a fossil-free bioeconomy.
 We believe that the use of all safe and innovative techniques at our disposal is necessary to meaningfully contribute to achieving the goals of the EU Green Deal and the United Nation’s Sustainable Development Goals.